storj/docs/Test-network.md

 ### Wiping the Testnet

 `storj-sim network destroy` can be used to wipe the network easily.
+However postgres database is not wiped.

 While developing it's often nice to be able to delete the network and set it up from scratch.